Possible tariffs worry Canada uranium miners as they boost output to meet US demand

-Toronto, Nov 28 (Reuters) - Canada's uranium miners, confident that only they can meet U.S. demand for the element after Russian supply curbs, have accelerated output and forward contracts to supply U.S energy companies, but they are now worried about possible tariffs from U.S. President-elect Donald Trump.
+Canada’s uranium miners, confident that only they can meet US demand for the element after Russian supply curbs, have accelerated output and forward contracts to supply US energy companies, but they are now worried about possible tariffs from US President-elect Donald Trump.

 This week, Trump threatened to slap a 25% tariff on all goods from Canada and Mexico.
 This could inflate prices of the radioactive material unless uranium receives exemptions.